Frequently asked questions about shareholder resolutions and the agency agreement

 Can you show me the resolutions?

-Yes, please click here to access the proposed resolutions and supporting statements.
-You can support the resolutions by completing the Agency Agreement on that same page, which allows a Market Forces representative to lodge the resolutions on your behalf.
+Yes, please click here to access the resolutions and supporting statements available to date.
+You can support the resolutions by completing the Agency Agreement on that same page, which allows a Market Forces representative to lodge resolutions and supporting statements on your behalf.

 Can you show me an example of the Agency Agreement?

 Yes, please click here to view the tems of the Agency Agreement.

 Will the resolutions likely enjoy any support from institutional shareholders?

 Will you endeavour to meet with company management prior to lodging the resolutions?